10 Rules of Thumb for Trust Income Taxation

 - Trust accounting income (also called fiduciary accounting income or FAI).
 Refers to income available for payment only to trust income beneficiaries.
 It includes dividends, interest, and ordinary income.
 Principal and capital gains are generally reserved for distribution to the remainder beneficiaries.
 The trust document can redefine trust accounting income to include capital gains, required minimum distributions (RMDs) from IRAs, or annuity payments that can incorporate both income and return of principal.

 - A simple trust must distribute all of its trust accounting income (or FAI) annually, either under the terms of the document or under state law.

 - A complex trust doesn’t have to distribute all of its income or make principal distributions.
 Regardless of how much is distributed, the distribution deduction is limited to DNI.

 - Total return trust is a fairly recent concept.
 Unlike traditional trust accounting, total return income is defined as a percentage of trust assets, usually between 3 percent and 5 percent.
 Distributions can include income items, capital gains, and principal.

-At this writing, income earned by a CRT is not taxed; however, when distributions are made, the beneficiary pays taxes on the income from the payments received.
+At this writing, income earned by a Charitable Remainder Trust is not taxed; however, when distributions are made, the beneficiary pays taxes on the income from the payments received.
 So, although one benefit of CRTs is that the trustee avoids capital gains when highly appreciated assets are sold, the tax avoidance is only temporary.

 Rule 8: Trusts that are beneficiaries of IRAs can stretch RMDs over the lifetime of the oldest trust beneficiary.